 The LPIOL Mindset

 A Leading Practitioner of the Institute for Outdoor Learning can be described by the attitude and approach they take to their role in Outdoor Learning.
-They will be an experienced APIOL holder who is active in the wider outdoor sector.
+They will be active in the wider outdoor sector.

 Some typical descriptions are: